Norms in equivariant homotopy theory

-The bottom left square is a pullback by definition, while the bottom right is by the fact that forward maps in a span category are left cancellable.
-The top right square is a pullback by definition of the envelope.
+The bottom left square is a pullback by definition, while the bottom right is by the fact that forward maps in a span category are left cancellable.\footnote{We recall that a class $\Xx$ of maps in a category $\Cc$ is called \emph{left cancellable} if given any composable maps $f,g$ in $\Cc$ such that both $fg$ and $f$ belong to $\Xx$, also $g$ belongs to $\Xx$.} The top right square is a pullback by definition of the envelope.
 The rectangle consisting of the top middle and right squares is a pullback by the definition of $\cC^{\Ncoprod}$ and the fact that $\Ar(\cN) \to \Span_\cN(\cF)$ factors as $\Ar(\cN) \xto{s} \cN \to \Span_\cN(\cF)$.
 Finally, to see that the rectangle consisting of the entire top row is a pullback, recall that $\Span$ is a right adjoint from the category of adequate triples.
 Viewing $\cN_{/A} \simeq \Span_{\simeq,\all}(\cN_{/A})$ as span category with backwards maps only the equivalences, we compute that the pullback is the span category with forwards maps $\Un^\ct(\pi_A^*\Cc)$, and backwards morphisms the subcategory on cartesian morphisms lying over $\core(\cN_{/A})$.
 However a cartesian map lying over an equivalence is itself an equivalence, and thus the pullback has no non-trivial backwards maps.

 We conclude that the following diagram commutes: